 Elementary Kids and Tweens

 If your child is not a teenager yet, they probably don't need the internet on their mobile device.
-There are plenty of basic phones available which can give you peace of mind knowing your child can contact you if they need to, yet are affordable so won't cost you an arm and a leg if your kid loses or breaks theirs.
+There are plenty of basic phones available which can give you peace of mind knowing your child can contact you if they need to.
+Yet they are more affordable than an iPhone or Android smartphone, so won't cost you an arm and a leg if your kid loses or breaks theirs.

 Teenagers are an entirely different animal.
 They're past the play date stage and want to be in constant contact with their friends via text and social media, plus be able to search the internet and access GPS directions while driving.
 A smartphone will likely be the best choice for your teen.
 You can still keep the cost reasonable, however:

 - Pass down your old smartphone.
 Most of us have slightly older smartphone models lying around that we don't use anymore.
-These make the ideal free yet perfectly functional choice for a teenager.
+Last year's iPhone or Android smartphone make the ideal free yet perfectly functional choice for a teenager.

 - Buy used cell phones.
 If you don't have a hand-me-down phone available, buying a secondhand device is a great way to save money.

 - Let them share the responsibility.
+Cell phone contracts are expensive.
 If your teen has a job, there's no reason they shouldn't pay at least part of their own device cost and phone bill.
 This helps prepare them for adult responsibilities and is likely to make them more careful about losing or damaging their cell phone.